jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 ```

 :::note
-If only one column is added or changed, you can remove the quotation marks around the column names on the left-hand side.
+If only one column is added or changed, you can specify it directly without a vector and quotation marks.

 ```r
 patients_dt1[, age := c(55, 29, 65, 44)]